apache/trafficcontrol/docs/source/development/api_guidelines.rst

 -----
 At the time of this writing, no :ref:`to-api` endpoints handle the PATCH request method.
 PATCH requests that the server's stored data be mutated in some way using data provided in the request body.
 Unlike PUT, PATCH is not *idempotent*, which essentially means that it can be used to change only part of a stored object.
 When an object is modified, the response body MUST contain a representation of the object after modification, and that representation SHOULD fully describe the modified object, even the parts that were not modified.

-Handlers that implement PATCH in the :ref:`to-api` MUST use conditional requests to ensure that race conditions are not a problem, specifically they MUST support using :mailheader:`ETag` and :mailheader:`If-Match`, and SHOULD also support :mailheader:`If-Not-Modified-Since`.
+Handlers that implement PATCH in the :ref:`to-api` MUST use conditional requests to ensure that race conditions are not a problem, specifically they MUST support using :mailheader:`ETag` and :mailheader:`If-Match`, and SHOULD also support :mailheader:`If-Unmodified-Since`.

 Clients SHOULD use PATCH requests rather than PUT requests for modifying existing resources whenever it is supported.